-Being community supported, the District's revenues primarily consist of property tax revenues and student fees and are relatively predictable.
-The County Assessor's Office has stated that the property tax base increased 8.03% county-wide in FY 2017-18.
-Accordingly, the District's has projected property tax revenues in FY 2018-19 to increase 8.03%.
+Being community-supported, the District's revenues primarily consist of property tax revenues and student fees and are relatively predictable.
+The County Assessor's Office has stated that the secured roll's assessed valuation increased 7.12% county-wide in FY 2019-20.
+Accordingly, the District's has projected property tax revenues in FY 2019-20 to increase by 7.12%.
 This puts the District on a very solid financial footing.
-The District continues to build multi-year financial plans and has planned balanced budgets through FY 2020-21.
+The District continues to build multi-year financial plans and has planned balanced budgets through FY 2021-22.

-Construction Planning FY 2018-19 and Beyond
+Construction Planning FY 2019-20 and Bevond

 The District continues to revise and update its master schedule and the master budget associated with the Capital Improvement Program to coincide with funding and programming requirements.
-In the past several years, the District has experienced a decline in State Capital Outlay funds for projects due to the fact that the State has failed to approve an educational facilities bond since 2006.
-However, with the passage of Proposition 51, a \$9.1 billion statewide education facilities bond, in November 2016, the District is forecasting to receive approximately \$64 million for facilities upgrades.
-The current Governor has been reluctant to authorize the sale of these bonds, so the timing is uncertain.
-The California Community College System and the K-12 System continue to advocate strongly for the issuance of these bonds.
+For several years, the District experienced a decline in State Capital Outlay funds for projects due to the fact that the State had failed to approve an educational facilities bond.
+However, with the passage of Proposition 51, a \$9.1 billion statewide education facilities bond, in November 2016, the District is forecasting to receive approximately \$77.6 million for facilities upgrades.
+The State process is in flux so the timing is uncertain.